Skip to Content

 One of the beauties of the House of Waterford Crystal is that it’s a short spin away from many of the best places to visit in Waterford.

-In the section below, we’ve popped in the most FAQs that we’ve received.
-If you have a question that we haven’t tackled, ask away in the comments section below.
+In the section below, I’ve popped in the most FAQs that I’ve received.
+If you have a question that I haven’t tackled, ask away in the comments section below.

 Is the Waterford Crystal Factory worth visiting?

 Yes!
-Waterford Crystal is home to a whole lot of history and those working inside its walls offer an insight into the immense skill needed to craft their beautiful creations.
+The Waterford Crystal tour is home to a whole lot of history and those working inside its walls offer an insight into the immense skill needed to craft their beautiful creations.
 Perfect for a rainy day.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.